After Living in the White House, Comfortable Home Design Reigns

 It’s not the Bush Summer Home, but anyone would love to have this beachfront Mediterranean-style home.
 With six bedrooms and seven-and-a-half baths, this home is perfect for family living and entertaining guests.

-One view of the front entry and the rear of the house.
+One view of the front entry (above) and the rear (below) of the this coastal, Mediterranean-style compound.
+(Plan # 107-1085)

 The house has covered patios, a summer kitchen, and a luxurious master suite, which occupies most of the second floor space with its private sitting area and covered balcony.
 Other amenities include a library, media room, and large guest suite.